Google alleges Competition Commission of India 'copied' EU order: report

 The Competition Commission of India (CCI) had accused Google of entering into "one-sided agreements" with smartphone makers to ensure the dominance of its apps.

 Reuters reported that according to the filing made to the National Company Law Appellate Tribunal (NCLAT), Google said that the CCI's investigations unit deployed "evidence from Europe that was not examined in India".
-It has also said that there were "more than 50 instances of copypasting" from the European Commission's ruling.
+It has also said that there were "more than 50 instances of copy-pasting" from the European Commission's ruling.

 Reuters said it had reviewed the filing, which has not been made public.

 The CCI did not respond to requests for comment from Reuters.
-The BBC has also emailed CCI representatives for their response.
+The BBC has also contacted CCI representatives for a response.

 While announcing the fine on 20 October, the CCI had said that Google was "abusing" the licensing of its Android operating system for a range of smartphones, web searches, browsing and video hosting services.